Supporting Parents with Alzheimer’s Away from Home: A Complete Guide

 Enlist Professional Help

 Seeking help from a professional caregiver or home healthcare aide can greatly ease the burden of caring for your parent in your absence.
 Additionally, collaborating with a psychiatric mental health nurse practitioner (PMHNP) can offer a specialized dimension of care.
+For insights into the role of mental health professionals in such situations, consider reading about Bridging the Mind-Body Gap with Psychiatric Mental Health Nursing.”

 Many of these professionals also pursue a Doctor of Nursing Practice degree to hone their skills.
 These experienced caregivers possess training tailored to address the unique needs of Alzheimer’s patients, as noted by Baylor University.